Blog

 Traditional NCLEX questions used binary scoring: you got the question completely right or completely wrong.
 This didn't reflect the complexity of clinical judgment, where nurses often have partial knowledge but can still make safe decisions.

-The Next Generation NCLEX (NGN) introduces two partial-credit scoring methods: +/– scoring and rational scoring.
+The Next Generation NCLEX (NGN) introduces three partial-credit scoring methods: +/– (plus/minus) scoring, 0/1 (dyad) scoring, and rationale scoring.
 These methods acknowledge that clinical judgment exists on a continuum, not as a simple right/wrong binary.

 Why Partial-Credit Scoring Matters